-I met with Richard Scharine and he was debating the future of People Productions since Edward Lewis, with whom he co-founded the company, had passed away.
+I met with Richard Scharine and he was debating the future of People Productions since Edward Lewis, with whom he co-founded the company, had passed away in 2009.
 I suggested that we add a series of free readings presented by People Productions to the mix.
 Richard got excited, immediately planned three readings (MA RAINEY’S BLACK BOTTOM, presented by Grand Theatre; THE TALENTED TENTH, presented by Plan-B Theatre; and WEDDING BAND, presented by Pygmalion Theatre Company).
 In a matter of days we have ourselves a festival.

-There’s trepidation in the theatre community regarding how to cast ethnically-specific scripts.
+There’s trepidation in our theatre community regarding how to cast ethnically-specific scripts.
 But over the past few seasons, several companies have had great success: Wasatch Theatre’s CAROLINE, OR CHANGE; Plan-B’s BLOCK 8; Hale Center Theatre’s RAGTIME; Salt Lake Acting Company’s THE OVERWHELMING; Pioneer Theatre Company’s MISS SAIGON; Grand Theatre’s CROWNS.
 The talent is here.
 The productions are possible.